carbon-design-system/carbon-react-native/README.md

 ## Installation

-1. Install the package in your project `npm install carbon-react-native` or `yarn add carbon-react-native`
+1. Install the package in your project `npm install @carbon/react-native` or `yarn add @carbon/react-native`
 2. Go into the `ios` directory and use `pod install` (be sure to use the system Ruby on Mac if you are using rvm or similar tool)
 3. Create or edit `react-native.config.js` file to be:
    ```javascript